mpeeples2008/ArchNetSci/_book/index.md

 There are many different types of data that R understands but we focus here on the most common.
 This includes numeric data, integer data, character data, logical data, and factors.

 * numeric data - This is the designation used for real numbers which can include a decimal point.
 * integer data - This is the designation for numbers without a decimal.
 To designate a number as an integer type, you can add `L` after the number (see example below).
-Note that are automatically converts between numeric and integer data as necessary in mathematical operations.
+Note that R automatically converts between numeric and integer data as necessary in mathematical operations.
 * character data - This is the designation for any string of characters that does not exclusively consist of numbers.
-Character data can be a single character such as "a" or a long string "this string is character data".
+Character data can be a single character such as "a" or a long string `"this string is character data"`.
 In general R displays character data inside `" "`.
 * logical data - This is the designation for evaluations of logical statements and takes the form of `TRUE` or `FALSE`.
 * factors - Factors are nominal variables stored as vectors as R objects which have distinct "levels" which each value must be.
 Factors are useful in both many statistical procedures and visualizations in that unique values can be treated as "groups" rather than simply unique character data.
 To designate data as a factor, use the `as.factor()` function.
 Note that factors can be numbers but they will be treated as nominal characters when evaluated.